SnakeyRoad/healthcare-data-engineering-project/README.md

 ## What Remains To Be Done

 - Expand documentation on security framework and compliance (GDPR, ISO, etc.).
-- Add a section comparing PostgreSQL, SQLite, and MongoDB, and justify the choice of PostgreSQL.
 - Add more advanced performance benchmarking and reporting.
 - Add more data quality analysis and test case development.
 - Document design decisions, system integration, and deployment steps.